 The analysis of time series of the aerosol optical thickness, that are available from the AERONET project, sustains the existence of a correlation between surface albedo estimates and the aerosol optical depth (AOD).
-This suggests that aerosols are responsible for a part of the (spurious) temporal variability remaining in the time series.
+This suggests that aerosols are responsible for a part of the (spurious) temporal variability remaining in the MDAL time series.
 These variations tend to be smoothed out by the temporal composition scheme.
-However, a potential bias remains if the averaged AOD does not correspond to the climatologic value specified.
+However, a potential bias remains if the averaged AOD does not correspond to the climatological value specified.
 Thus, there exists clearly a gain in generating MDAL product in removing properly aerosol signal.

-For such, an experimental MDAL product is performed for 6 months of the year 2010 in using the AOD at 550 nm issued from the MACC-II project (www.gmes-atmosphere.eu).
-This latter initiative disseminates in near-real conditions some atmospheric products based on a transport model for atmospheric particles with dedicated identification of sources and sinks.
+For such, an experimental MDAL product was performed for 6 months of the year 2010 in using the AOD at 550 nm issued from the MACC-II project (www.gmesatmosphere.eu), with the follow-on CAMS (Copernicus Atmospheric Monitoring Service).
+This offers a near-real time (NRT) dissemination of major atmospheric constituents based on a transport model for atmospheric particles with dedicated identification of sources and sinks.
 MACC forecast of AOD the closest (within 6 hours) to the slot is the value retained.
-Note that an continental type is still further considered for time being.
+Note that a continental type is still further considered in the project for time being.
 First results are presented in this document.
-The conclusion is that there are slight differences in the results between both approaches (aerosol correction by climatologic data, versus use of MACC).
+The conclusion is that there are slight differences in the results between both approaches (aerosol correction by climatological data, versus use of MACC).
 Although these differences are more significant for the broadband correction.
 Hence, the MACC-based corrected albedo for aerosol is believed to be useful and will supersede the actual operational MDAL and MTAL products in the near future.
 In the meantime, these experimental products are referred as MDALMC and MTALMC for which first elements of their validation are shown in this document.